ianstormtaylor/slate/docs/libraries/slate-react/editable.md

 #### `renderLeaf?: (props: RenderLeafProps) => JSX.Element`

-The `renderLeaf` prop is an optional function that allows you to customize the rendering of leaf nodes in the document tree of your Slate editor.
+The `renderLeaf` prop allows you to customize the rendering of leaf nodes in the document tree of your Slate editor.
 A "leaf" in Slate is the smallest chunk of text and its associated formatting attributes.

-This function should return a JSX element, which defines how the leaf node is displayed in the editor.

-The `renderLeaf` function receives an object of type `RenderLeafProps` as its argument, which contains the following properties:
+The `renderLeaf` function receives an object of type `RenderLeafProps` as its argument:

 ```typescript
 export interface RenderLeafProps {